mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # Defines how far in blocks from mirror center you can build
   # This is mainly to protect from forgeting to turn off mirror and starting to build on different side of map
   MaxRange: 50
+  # When disabled block will not be broken in mirror mode
+  # This is mainly to prevent this feature being used for mining purposes and not for building
+  BreakDisabled: false
 NetherPortal:
   # Can prevent nether portal creation entirely.
 Option to bypass with cmi.netherportalbypass
   PreventCreation: false